harini0-0/Money-Management-App-Flutter/README.md

 - Smooth UI using Flutter & Dart
 - Flutter-Hive for Backend & Provider for StateManagement

-## List of Non-Implemented Features
-- User input for Balance in Cardholder
-- Login/SignUp Page

-## List of Known Bugs
-- Error while editing the category name with many items

 ## References Used
 - https://stackoverflow.com
 - https://pub.dev/packages